cornerstonejs/cornerstone/README.md

 Code Contributors
 =================

+I welcome pull requests, please see FAQ below for guidance on this.

 * @simonmd - CSS improvements in the cornerstoneDemo application
 * @doncharkowsky - The angle tool in cornerstoneTools
 * @prasath-rasterimages - Touch event bindings in cornerstoneTools